Ninja-Squad/ninja-squad.github.com/_posts/2017-08-17-what-is-new-angular-5.md

 Angular has a package called `@angular/service-worker`, which has been in beta for quite some time and in a different repository.
-It received a little bit of love with Angular 5, as it graduated to the main repository, so we can expect it to be brought to the same quality standards than the other packages, and to be out of beta soon!
+It received a little bit of love with Angular&nbsp;5, as it graduated to the main repository, so we can expect it to be brought to the same quality standards as the other packages, and to be out of beta soon!

 If you don't know about service workers, you can think about them like a small proxy in your browser.